Ask yourself: does your book represent you in the best possible way?

 Before I could work on the book, I needed the text in my design software.
 We couldn’t work directly from the original manuscript, as proofreading changes had been made to the typeset book.
 And although we didn’t have access to the original design files, we did have the print-ready PDF files from the original version.

-I was able to extract the text from those, and then typeset the book as I would with any other original manuscript project.
+I was able to extract the text from those, then typeset the book as I would with any other original manuscript project.

 eBook Needed Redoing, Too